-The latest data is available at Earth in the Night: Nighttime Lights Time Series by DMSP Satellites (1992-2009 : Google Maps Version).
+The latest data is available at Earth in the Night from Space: Nighttime Lights Time Series by DMSP Satellites (1992-2012 : Google Maps Version).

 This dataset is available at Data Download page.
 The largest data is in 1km resolution, in which city lights and flares are combined.
 Other datasets such as datasets for each type of light are also provided for downloading.